If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 It’s true that, when it comes to tastes, everyone has their own.
 But if I had to choose one – and only one – thing to do in Rethymnon, this would be it.

-There’s no building, no museum or mosque that beats the experience of visiting Mr. Giorgos Hatziparaschos’ workshop.
-I’ve been there many times already, and it’s always a pleasure to come back.
+No building, museum, or mosque beats the experience of visiting Mr. Giorgos Hatziparaschos’s workshop.
+I’ve been there many times, and it’s always a pleasure to return.

-I wrote a special article about this place for Greek Reporter as well.
+I wrote a special article about this place for the Greek Reporter as well.

 Inside a Venetian house in the old town, Mr. Giorgos is the last traditional phyllo master who has been making ultra-thin phyllo pastry by hand since the times of the II World War.